DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

 This example demonstrates how you can create a [Web API service](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) backend and a Blazor WebAssembly application frontend.
 The backend uses EF Core for data access.

 The application works with blog post data.
-It authenticates a user with cookies, determines his or her permissions, and selectively enables the following data operations:
+It authenticates a user (looks for available cookies), determines user permissions, and selectively enables the following user actions:

-- Lists existing Post records
+- View existing Posts
-- Displays a photo of a Post author
+- View photos of Post authors
-- Creates new Post records
+- Create new Post records
-- Archives a Post record
+- Archive a Post record
-- Displays a report based on Post records
+- Display a report based on Post records

 ## Prerequisites